What Is a Woman?: Reception

-What Is a Woman? had a divided reception.
-It was described in some journalistic and academic sources as anti-transgender or transphobic.
-Some writers, including those in LGBTQ publications, called it propaganda.
-Writers such as Transgender Day of Remembrance co-founder Gwendolyn Ann Smith described Walsh's perspective on the transgender community as fantastically inaccurate, monstrous or dangerous, inflaming the prejudices of those already against the existence and rights of transgender individuals.
-Eli Erlick, founder of the organization Trans Student Educational Resources, told Rolling Stone that "to believe what's in [the documentary] requires a fantastical hatred of trans people" and that it shows an "appalling lack of research on the trans community".
+What Is a Woman? had a divided reception from critics, with Walsh's approach garnering praise from conservative commentators, while drawing criticism from other sources.
+It has been described in journalistic and academic sources as anti-trans, or transphobic.
+Some writers, including those in LGBTQ publications, have described it as propaganda.

+Many writers described Walsh's perspective on the transgender community as fantastically inaccurate, monstrous or dangerous, inflaming the prejudices of those already against the existence and rights of transgender individuals.
+Transgender activist Eli Erlick told Rolling Stone that "to believe what's in [the documentary] requires a fantastical hatred of trans people" and that it shows an "appalling lack of research on the trans community".
+Malcolm Harris of Intelligencer describes the last quarter as "an incitement to violence."
+Tamma Moksha of The Hindu said that the editorial choices are "jarring".
+AJ Eckert of Science-Based Medicine compared it to other pseudoscience propaganda films such as Vaxxed (2016) and Expelled!
+(2008).
+Fact checkers have shown that some of the claims in What Is a Woman? are false.
+NBC News and Reuters notes that the film has spread myths about sexuality and gender, including the debunked litter boxes in schools hoax.
+Moksha claims that What Is a Woman? attributing the term "gender identity" to John Money is "inaccurate".

-Tamma Moksha of The Hindu called the film a "twisted exercise in narcissism", adding that "The quality of research and editorial choices of the filmmakers are jarring and ...
-Walsh's journey in finding out the true definition of a woman seems to come from his decades-long affair with misogyny and not genuine curiosity".
-AJ Eckert of Science-Based Medicine called the film "every bit as much of a science-denying propaganda film disguised as a documentary as antivax films like Vaxxed or the anti-evolution film Expelled!, and such films tend to be potent messaging tools", concluding that "Walsh clearly did not set out to honestly seek answers to a perplexing question, even if they are complex.
-Instead, he started with a conclusion and then sought out sources to support that conclusion, no matter how dubious the source, making this film an exercise, not in honest truth-seeking but rather motivated reasoning."
-Some of those open to Walsh's perspective, such as Zoran Janković of the Serbian magazine Vreme, nevertheless said it had propagandistic aspects.
-Adam Zivo of the Canadian newspaper The National Post, who agreed there was "absurdity" in the rhetoric of some LGBTQ activists, said it used "bad-faith storytelling to rile up audiences while oversimplifying complex issues", most present in the focus on "'gotcha' moments with his interviewees".
-John Kendall Hawkins of CounterPunch, who called the film "more conservative silliness", concluded that it "just adds to the relentless white noise we can't seem to escape and adds nothing to our humanity.
-The film is not worth watching, but its posture is worth noting."
+Eckert and Moksha both criticize the premise, saying Walsh's journey was "not genuine curiosity," and that he didn't want to "honestly seek answers to a perplexing question".
+Some of those open to Walsh's perspective, such as Zoran Janković of the Serbian magazine Vreme, nevertheless said it had a "propagandistic nature".
+Adam Zivo of the Canadian newspaper The National Post, who agreed there was "absurdity" in the rhetoric of some LGBTQ activists, said it used "bad-faith storytelling to rile up audiences while oversimplifying complex issues", most present in the focus on "'gotcha' moments".
+Jennifer Graham of Deseret News said that due to Walsh claiming to be a "best-selling children’s book author" and "women’s studies scholar", Graham said that he "may be trolling all of us with the film", while also seeing the potential that Walsh could be using the "What Is a Woman?" question as part of the culture war.